JakeTurnick/JakeTurnick/README.md

    - 💪 a place I can flex my creative muscle
    - 🧰 a reason to use (and grow!) my varied skillset
    - 🎤 a chance to be a leader

+-  - A little bit about me:
+   - 🚹 Pronouns: He/They
+   - 🎮 Gamer & Nerd at heart
+   - 🌱 Not afraid of the outdoors
 <!--
 **JakeTurnick/JakeTurnick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.